yebo0216best/LPS-main/README.md

 # LPS-main
+The paper "Bridging the Gap: Learning Pace Synchronization for Open-World Semi-Supervised Learning" is accepted by IJCAI 2024.
-the code of the Open-World Semi-Supervised Learning Method LPS
+This is the code of LPS proposed by the paper.